CHTC/chtc-website-source/_uw-research-computing/vs-code.md

 If you have a lot of files in your directory on the access point, then VS Code may struggle to list and scan those files for the file viewer.

-If this is causing you problems, here are some things to try:
+If this is causing problems, here are some things to try:

 * Reduce the number of files on the server.
 * Open a specific directory in the file viewer, instead of the default home directory. ("Connect to host" then "Open Folder" and select a sub-directory in the dialog.)